-B. If the Respondent resides outside Canada, this application is not available to you under the Divorce Act.
-In most cases, you may make an application under provincial/territorial ISO legislation using Form A.1.
+B. If the Respondent resides outside

+Canada, this application is not available to you under the Divorce Act.
 You may wish to speak with a lawyer for advice about what is best in your circumstances.

-C. If you reside outside Canada, the respondent resides in a province or territory and you were granted a divorce in Canada, you can file an application to obtain a support order under the Divorce Act with the responsible authority in your jurisdiction.
+C. If you reside in a designated jurisdiction, the respondent resides in a province or territory and you were granted a divorce in Canada, you can file an application with the responsible authority in your jurisdiction.
 The court in the province or territory where the respondent resides will determine the application under the Canadian Divorce Act and the Federal Child Support Guidelines.
 The Divorce Act is the same in every province and territory.

-D. If you were granted a divorce in another Country, you cannot use this form to obtain an order under the Canadian Divorce Act.
+D. If you were granted a divorce in another

+Country, you cannot use this form to obtain an order under the Canadian Divorce Act.
 You may wish to speak with a lawyer for advice about what is best in your circumstances.